 - 2 Horses and ponies imported from Ireland will be graded in accordance with their points as reported by the Showjumping Association of Ireland by converting points to pounds sterling by multiplying by a factor of three for horses jumping up to 1.20m and for horses jumping 1.20m and above by a factor of nine and by a factor of 3.5 for ponies.
-Ponies' records will also be checked with the FEI.
-Any pony with international winnings over 1.20m will automatically be graded as a JA.
-As of 01.08.2017 Irish Imported horses with results at 1.30m and above will be graded with at least 375 points and Irish Imported horses with results at 1.40m and above will be graded with at least 700 points. - 3 Horses imported from any other foreign country will be graded as decided by the Chief Executive on the basis of any winnings reported by the National Federation and any other relevant information.
+Any pony that has a result FEI or overseas over 1.20m will automatically be graded as a JA.
+Irish Imported horses with results at 1.30m and above will be graded with at least 375 points and Irish Imported horses with results at 1.40m and above will be graded with at least 700 points. - 3 Horses imported from any other foreign country will be graded as decided by British Showjumping on the basis of any winnings reported by the National Federation and any other relevant information.